 Bronner knew that in writing about the politics of the region, a reporter might find himself simultaneously attacked as a Zionist lackey and an anti-Semite or self-hating Jew—sometimes for the same article.
 Bronner, in fact, has been assailed furiously by camera, a pro-Israel group based in Boston that monitors the media for what it perceives as flawed and biased media coverage; and he has been treated just as harshly by Mondoweiss, a website that advertises itself as a voice of progressive Jews and sympathetically tracks Palestinian interest groups and causes.

-For Bronner, the argument about his coverage, always at a slow boil, erupted in early 2010 over his twenty-year-old son.
-Like many young men, he was at ends about what to do with his life and decided to enlist in the Israeli Defense Forces for a stint of fourteen months.
+For Bronner, the argument about his coverage, always at a slow boil, erupted in early 2010 over his 20-year-old son.
+Like many young men, he was at ends about what to do with his life and decided to enlist in the Israeli Defense Forces for a stint of 14 months.

-The younger Bronner’s enlistment in the idf was first reported by a Palestinian website called The Electronic Intifada and picked up by others like Mondoweiss and the BBC.
-On February 6, 2010 the Times’s public editor, Clark Hoyt, weighed whether the situation posed an unacceptable conflict of interest.
+The younger Bronner’s enlistment in the IDF was first reported by a Palestinian website called The Electronic Intifada and picked up by others like Mondoweiss and the BBC.
+On February 6, 2010 the Times’ public editor, Clark Hoyt, weighed whether the situation posed an unacceptable conflict of interest.
 He said that Bronner’s coverage was, in the most difficult of situations, “solid and fair.”

 Nonetheless, Hoyt thought it best that the Times reassign Bronner, a conclusion hotly rejected by Bill Keller, then the executive editor, and other editors on the foreign desk.